 You can use any type of apples for making this applesauce, but in my opinion, it tastes even better when you use fresh-picked apples from an orchard or a local farm stand.
 There’s nothing quite like the flavor of apples picked right off the tree!

-I used a couple of different apple varietites when I made this recipe, including traditional favorites like Mackintosh and Cortland as well as a few lesser-known heirloom varieties like Golden Russet, Cox’s Orange Pippin, and Wolf River.
+I used a couple of different apple varieties when I made this recipe, including standard New England favorites like Mackintosh and Cortland as well as a few lesser-known heirloom varieties like Golden Russet, Cox’s Orange Pippin, and Wolf River.

-I got my apples from a traditional New England orchard in Massachusetts on a hillside with a view that was absolutely beautiful!
-I really wish I had gotten a few pictures of the view so I could show you, but I was too busy picking apples to think about taking any pictures 🙂
+I got my apples from Autumn Hills Orchard, a traditional New England orchard in Massachusetts on a hillside with a view that was absolutely beautiful!
+I really wish I had gotten a few pictures of the view so I could show you, but I was too busy picking apples to think about taking any pictures.

-This applesauce is a perfect way to enjoy the bounty of the fall apple harvest, and if you make a double or triple batch, you can save some aside in the freezer or can it in Mason jars to enjoy a taste of autumn all year long.
+This applesauce is a perfect way to enjoy the bounty of the fall apple harvest, and if you make a double or triple batch, you can save some aside in the freezer to enjoy a taste of autumn all year long.
+(This recipe isn’t one that has been tested for canning safety, so I can’t recommend it for that, but it keeps very well in the freezer.)

-- 1/3 cup maple syrup (I like the Grade A Dark Color, Robust Taste syrup because it has a stronger maple flavor.)
+- 1/3 cups maple syrup (I like using Grade A Dark Color, Robust Taste for the stronger maple flavor.)

 - Rounded 1/2 tsp nutmeg